 Graduate Certificate in Autism Studies

 The one-year Level 9 Graduate Certificate in Autism Studies is accredited by the University of Limerick and is delivered as a partnership between Mary Immaculate College and Middletown Centre for Autism.
-Taught in five modules, the programme uses combination of face-to-face and online teaching methods.
+Taught in four modules, the programme uses a combination of face-to-face and online teaching methods.
 The modules are taught by experienced professionals from both MIC and Middletown Centre for Autism and will explore overlapping areas from experiential, educational, supportive and behavioural perspectives.

 Middletown Centre for Autism is funded by the Department of Education and Skills and the Department of Education in Northern Ireland to promote excellence in the education of people with autism.
 As such, the Centre works on a referral basis with children who have complex needs in school and the Centre is one of the main providers of training for parents and educational professionals in Ireland and Northern Ireland.

 Both agencies recognise the need for high quality graduate autism professional development in Ireland/Northern Ireland and the Graduate Certificate in Autism Studies will meet this need.